Particle Board vs. Plywood: What is the Difference?

 Failure of Any Plywood Product

-Few adhesives are truly waterproof, although most are water-repellant.
-But even waterproof glues can come loose when decomposition starts breaking up the surface of various materials that they are bonded to.
+Few adhesives are genuinely waterproof, although most are water-repellant.
+However, even waterproof glues can come loose when decomposition starts breaking up the surface of various materials to which they are bonded.

 The combination of water resistance to this decomposition and water wearing away at the glue itself eventually leads to the delamination of the plywood product, causing its failure.

-However, the production process of delamination of plywood and delamination of particle board is stronger than the other engineered wood products we’ve discussed are considerably different.
-When plywood delaminates, there are still layers of smaller particles of wood veneer glued together remaining, at least until they decompose.
+However, the production process of plywood and particle board delamination is stronger than that of the other engineered wood products we’ve discussed, and it is considerably different.
+When plywood delaminates, layers of smaller particles of wood veneer glued together remain, at least until they decompose.

-When particle board delaminates, the individual wood particles can fall off since nothing can hold them in place.
-This can quickly lead to losing the connection between the panel and the supporting structure.
+When particleboard delaminates, the wood particles can fall off since nothing can hold them in place.
+This can quickly lead to the connection between the panel and the supporting structure being lost.

-Another way that delamination affects plywood products is to cause the edges of the panel to swell.
-This is especially true of particleboard, although it can also exist with OSB and plywood.
-Water absorbs through the edge of the panel first, where it can swell wood fibers, making the edge of the panel thicker.
+Another way that delamination affects plywood products is by causing the edges to swell.
+This is especially true of particleboard, although it can also occur with OSB and plywood.
+Water absorbs through the edge of the panel first, where it can swell wood fibers, making the edge thicker.
 This is how some roofs look like they are cupped, with the edges higher than the rest.

-Eliminating this problem in roofing is accomplished by installing a galvanized steel drip rail along the edge of the panel.
-Something similar needs to be done to protect the edges of these panels whenever these products are used outdoors, where they are exposed to rain and moisture.
+Installing a galvanized steel drip rail along the edge of the panel eliminates this problem in roofing.
+Something similar needs to be done to protect the edges of these panels whenever they are used outdoors, where they are exposed to rain and moisture.

 If a drip edge or something similar cannot be used, the edges should be well-sealed for water-resistant and moisture-resistant protection.